Michaeliskloster

 Are there guided tours?

-Check the official website for information on guided tours, as these can enhance your understanding of the monastery’s history and architecture.
+Check the official website for information on guided tours, as these can provide deeper insights into the monastery’s history and architecture.

 What’s the best time to visit?